Quick answer

 - Gather competitor landscape information

-- Layer more sales data
+- Layer additional sales data

-- Establish your plan
+- Establish your strategic plan

 All businesses differ, so we focus on high-level use cases that resonate with you.